DELAWARE ARMY GUARDSMEN SCHEDULED FOR KOSOVO DEPLOYMENT

 |0

-This work, DELAWARE ARMY GUARDSMEN SCHEDULED FOR KOSOVO DEPLOYMENT [Image 9 of 9], by Capt.
+This work, DELAWARE ARMY GUARDSMEN SCHEDULED FOR KOSOVO DEPLOYMENT, by Capt.
 Bernie Kale, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT